toolleeo/cli-apps/README.md

 * [Fish](https://fishshell.com/) - "A command line shell for the 90s"; focused on user-friendliness, with powerful autosuggestions, colors, "sane scripting" (w.r.t. to Bash).
 * [Zsh](http://www.zsh.org/) - Alternative shell designed for interactive use.

+## <a name="music"></a>Sound and music

+* [ncmpcpp](https://rybczak.net/ncmpcpp/) - NCurses Music Player Client (Plus Plus) - featureful ncurses based MPD client inspired by ncmpc.
+Relevant features: tag editor, playlist editor, easy to use search engine, media library, music visualizer, ability to fetch artist info from [last.fm](https://www.last.fm/), new display mode, alternative user interface, ability to browse and add files from outside of MPD music directory.
+* [espeak](http://espeak.sourceforge.net/) - "a compact open source software speech synthesizer for English and other languages."
+* [Alsamixer](http://www.alsa-project.org/main/index.php/Main_Page) - ALSA mixer with curses interfaces.
+* [cmus](https://cmus.github.io/) - A fast and lightweight audio player with configurable keybindings and playlist support.
+* [MOC](https://moc.daper.net/) - (music on console) is a powerful and easy to use console audio player; user interface a la Midnight Commander; plenty of features; fully controllable from the keyboard.
+* [mpg123](http://mpg123.org/) - Quick `mp3` sound file player; no visual interface, just a command-line audio file player for `mp3` files.
+* [mps-youtube](https://github.com/mps-youtube/mps-youtube) - A curses player for music tracks from Youtube; it allows to search for songs and playlists; it downloads the video, extracts the audio track and plays it; handles local playlists and many configuration parameters.
+* [ogg123](https://www.xiph.org/downloads/) - Quick `ogg` sound file player; no visual interface, just a command-line audio file player for the free and open `ogg` file format.

+## <a name="monitor"></a>System monitoring

+* [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
+* [cv](https://github.com/Xfennec/progress) - (Coreutils Progress Viewer) "looks for coreutils basic commands (`cp`, `mv`, `dd`, `tar`, `gzip/gunzip`, `cat`, etc.) currently running on your system and displays the percentage of copied data.
+It can also show estimated time and throughput".
+* [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
+* [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
+* [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
+* [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
+* [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
+* [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
+* [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
+* [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
+* [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption; allows to turn on/off many components; quite useful to track possible power-related issues.
+* [sysdig](https://www.sysdig.org/) - Sysdig captures system calls and events from the Linux kernel.
+You can save, filter, and analyze the data with our CLI or our desktop app.
+Think of sysdig as strace + tcpdump + htop + iftop + lsof + wireshark for your entire system.
+* [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.
+* [top](http://www.unixtop.org/) - The classical Unix utility that provides a rolling display of top cpu using processes.
+* [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
+* [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal.

 ## <a name="system"></a>System tools

 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."